psu-ds410/template-Fall2024/README.md

   <!--
 *   If you get a weird message about divergent histories, type **git config pull.rebase false** then type **source ./updatestarter** again.
 -->
+*   You might see a weird text editor in your terminal.
+At the bottom it should say something like press ctrl-X to save (do that).
 *   If you get a message like this:
 ```
  On branch main